Cloud-Jas/AzureFunctions.Extensions.Middleware/README -NuGet.md

 ## Features

  * Able to add multiple custom middlewares to the pipeline
- * Unified middleware support for both HTTP and non-HTTP triggers in Azure Functions
- * Unified middleware support for both In-Process and Isolated Process in Azure Functions
  * Able to access HTTP context inside the custom middleware
  * Able to access ExecutionContext & data inside non-http triggers
  * Able to inject middlewares in all the triggers available